2024 Solar Incentives Guide for Grand Rapids, MI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-This credit can apply towards solar panels installed on a primary or secondary residence that you own in the United States.
-The original amount you could claim was 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum claim amount.
+The ITC applies towards solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can claim this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
+The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum amount you can claim.

-Your local Grand Rapids solar panel installation expert can provide more information about the ITC and how it might apply to your situation.
+Your local Grand Rapids solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
-Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
-This percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+Homeowners can now qualify for a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The credit percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 State & Local Solar Incentives